PUUDI/PUUDI.github.io/README.md

-# Welcome to the Pulin Disanayaka public portofolio!
+# Welcome to the Pulin Disanayaka public portfolio!

 👋 Hello, Welcome to the repo that I brag about myself and sometime very rarely I share my thoughts with you guys.